Carol Rumens

-Carol Rumens FRSL (born 10 December 1944) is a British poet.
+Carol Rumens FRSL (born Carol-Ann Lumley; 10 December 1944 – 25 April 2026) was a British poet.

-Life
+Life and career

-Carol Rumens was born in Forest Hill, South London.
+Carol Rumens was born Carol-Ann Lumley in Forest Hill, South London, in 1944.
 She won a scholarship to Manchester Grammar School and later studied Philosophy at London University, but left before completing her degree.
+She married David Rumens in 1965 (divorced 1985) and was mother to two daughters.
 She gained a Postgraduate Diploma in Writing for the Stage (with Distinction) from City College Manchester in 2002.

 She taught at University of Kent at Canterbury (1983–85), Queen's University Belfast (1991–93 and 1995–98), University College Cork (1994), Stockholm University (1999), and University of Hull.
-As visiting Professor of Creative Writing, she has taught at the University of Wales, Bangor, and later at the University of Hull.
+As visiting Professor of Creative Writing, she has taught at the University of Wales, Bangor, and at the University of Hull.

 Rumens was Poetry Editor for the publisher Quarto (1982–84) and the literary Review (1984–88).
-Her work has appeared in The Guardian and Harper's.
+Her work has appeared in The Guardian(for whom she wrote the "Poem of the Week" column from 2007 until her death) and Harper's.
 She was elected a Fellow of the Royal Society of Literature in 1984.
 She also edited the poems of Elizabeth Bartlett and wrote Bartlett's obituary for The Guardian in 2008.

+Rumens died from a brain tumour on 25 April 2026, aged 81.